Athithya-Sakthivel/RAG8s/README.md

 ### `RAG8s` is a production-grade RAG platform on kubernetes(EKS), built around 8 independently deployable microservices with streaming inference, OIDC authentication, per-user rate limiting, GitOps-driven deployments, Infrastructure as Code, spot autoscaling, observability and end-to-end security.
 > The platform implements the complete Retrieval-Augmented Generation(RAG) lifecycle—from multi-format document ingestion, preprocessing, chunking, and indexing to hybrid retrieval, reranking, and streaming LLM inference.
 It delivers citation-grounded responses linked back to the original source documents through presigned S3 URLs.

+---
-### Architecture
+## Architecture

 The RAG lifecycle is separated into two independent execution planes:

-**Batch indexing plane**
+**Batch indexing plane:**
   An incremental, idempotent CronJob pipeline that ingests raw documents (PDF, DOCX, audio, images, CSV, Markdown, HTML, …) from S3, normalises and OCRs them, splits into traceable chunks, generates dense and sparse embeddings via stateless FastEmbed microservices, and upserts into **Qdrant** with full positional metadata.
 Backups are triggered automatically by configurable thresholds.

-**Online inference plane**
+**Online inference plane:**
   A low‑latency streaming request path that authenticates users via OIDC, performs exact and semantic cache lookups, embeds the query (dense + sparse in parallel), executes hybrid Qdrant search with Reciprocal Rank Fusion, optionally re‑ranks with a cross‑encoder, builds a strictly‑grounded numbered prompt, and streams the answer via AWS Bedrock.
 Every response is citation‑validated—hallucinated references are stripped, and users can open original documents with one‑click presigned S3 URLs.

----

 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/f8c5ac0e-f5cf-4b7d-ad10-b21c64a36aa2" />

----

-### Infrastructure
+## Cloud Infrastructure

 Infrastructure is declared with **OpenTofu (Terraform)**, workloads run on **EKS** with an on‑demand system nodegroup for platform services and **Karpenter** for elastically provisioning spot instances for stateless, bursty inference workloads.
 All state lives in **S3** and **ECR**.
 Container images are built deterministically and pushed via **GitHub Actions OIDC**—no long‑lived credentials.

----

-### Microservices
+## Microservices

 | Service | Role | Key Details |
 |---------|------|-------------|